mariannerose/udacity_dand/README.md

 ## P4: Explore and summarize data
 In this prokect I used R and applied exploratory data analysis techniques to explore a selected data set for distributions, outliers, and anomalies.

-## P5: Identify Fraud from Enron Email
+## P5: Identify fraud from Enron Email
+In this project I used machine learning techniques to build an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.

 Link to report